Reactions to Innocence of Muslims: Other protests

 The film has been condemned by the Coptic Orthodox Christian Church.
 Bishop Serapion of the Coptic Orthodox Diocese of Los Angeles said in a statement that it "rejects dragging the respectable Copts of the Diaspora in the latest production of an inflammatory movie about the prophet of Islam ...
 The name of our blessed parishioners should not be associated with the efforts of individuals who have ulterior motives."
 In addition, the World Council of Churches stated that the film was "an insult to the heart of the Muslim faith" and "to all peoples of faith."

 ADL's Abraham Foxman said, "We are greatly concerned that this false notion that an Israeli Jew and 100 Jewish backers were behind the film now has legs and is gathering speed around the world. [...]
 In an age where conspiracy theories, especially ones of an anti-Semitic nature, explode on the Internet in a matter of minutes, it is crucial for those news organizations who initially reported on his identity to correct the record."
 Foxman specifically criticized "news organizations across the Arab world and anti-Semites and anti-Israel activists" for continuing to describe the filmmaker and backers as Jewish despite the fact that no Jews were involved in the making of the film.

 While Bacile was neither Israeli nor Jewish, the Iranian state-linked Press TV cited the initial reports for the film.
-Iran's supreme leader, Ayatollah Ali Khamenei, evoked "evil Zionists" and the United States for creating the film.
+Iran's supreme leader, Ali Khamenei, evoked "evil Zionists" and the United States for creating the film.
 Rabbi Abraham Cooper condemned initial reports that the film was backed by Jewish donors and said that the media did not thoroughly research this claim.
 Cooper said that to "catapult what might be a nonexistent Jewish element could lead to violence against Jews," and called on the media to learn from this incident, while investigating who exactly created the film.

 Sky News said the video was "anti-Muslim" and "designed to enrage".
 According to Reuters, the video portrays Muhammad as a "fool, a philanderer and a religious fake"; NBC News said the trailer depicted Muhammad "as a womanizer, a homosexual and a child abuser."
 Time magazine described the dialogue during the scene with a donkey as "homoerotic".
 According to the BBC, Muhammad's followers are portrayed as "savage killers hungry for wealth and bent on killing women and children."

 The New Republic said that the film "includes not a single artistically redeemable aspect" with "atrocious" directing, "terrible" sets and acting consisting of "blank eyes and strained line readings".
 The New York Daily News called it an "obscenely inept vanity project" that is "far beneath any reasonable standard of movie-making."
 Muslim filmmaker Kamran Pasha stated, "I am of the opinion that it is a film of questionable artistic merit, backed by a group of bitter bigots whose only agenda was to incite hatred and violence by smearing the character of Prophet Muhammad."
 Salman Rushdie called the filmmaker "outrageous and unpleasant and disgusting", and characterized the production as "clearly a malevolent piece of garbage."